 Returns & Exchanges: This info can be found HERE

-How big is your company?: We are a three person operation currently.
+How big is your company?: We are a four person operation currently.
 Michael, the Founder, formulates all the products and designs all labels and packaging.
 He also is in charge of marketing and sales, website design, photography, customer service, networking, and managing work flow of others.
 Trent, production manager & Michael's fiancé, makes all the products we sell with occasional help from his brother and best friend.
 Susan, shipping coordinator & Michael's Mother, helps Michael and Trent pack and ship orders.
 We are a family team with occasional help from other family and friends and our passion is in helping others to feel better while encouraging others to use products that are as natural as possible.
 We know that reducing our exposure to chemicals and toxic environments benefits us all both inside and out.

 Your name is SageWork Organics, do you use all organic ingredients?: We do have a passion for using Organic & Naturally Wild Harvested ingredients whenever possible.
 We use Organic Shea Butter in most of our thicker based products, we use organic or traditionally processed Essentials Oils whenever possible, we use organic Safflower Oil, and many of our other ingredients are organic as well.
 Not all of our ingredients are organic as some are cost prohibitive or unavailable in an organic form like Fractionated Coconut Oil cannot be labelled as organic, etc. Our promise to you is that each and every product we make is as natural and safe as we can make it.
 We only sell items that we would be happy to have any of our family members and closest of friends, as well as ourselves, to use.